DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ⚓**Multilevel Security (MLS) Model** The concept of MLS is the idea that a system would have multiple levels of classification in the same system.
 Bell-LaPadula was the first mathematical model of a Multilevel Security (MLS) policy.
 Access control philosophies can be organized into models that define approaches to security issues.
 The Take-Grant model, the Bell-LaPadula model, and the Biba model are examples of different access control models.

 - 🔴**Bell-LaPadula**: Model was established in 1973.
 The goal is to ensure that information is exposed only to those with the right level of classification.
 Bell-LaPadula was released in 1976 by the US government to provide for better confidentiality
     - The Bell-LaPadula security model deals with multiple levels of access regulation in 📝government and military applications.
 This security model involves labels ranging from Unclassified to Top Secret.
-Bell-LaPadula was developed to formalize the U.S. Department of 📝Defense's multi-level security policy.
+Bell-LaPadula was developed to formalize the U.S. Department of 📝Defense's multi-level security policy. uses 📝MAC model
     - The Bell-LaPadula security model involves labels such as Unclassified and Top Secret.
 Bell-LaPadula was developed to formalize the U.S. Department of Defense's multi-level security policy.
 Bell-LaPadula is used in strict need-to-know environments.
     - Focuse is on confidentiality📝
     - Simple security property: 🔥No read-up